Raniz85/talk_c-sharp-code-generation/presentation/slides.md

 ---

-# Depending on an analyzer
+# Depending on an analyzer project

 ```xml {all|3|4|5}
 <ItemGroup>